-As a result of this, many patients exhibit an altered posture or gait, known as scissoring, due to the crossing of their legs as they walk.
-It is also common for individuals to partake in daily activities as usual, and they may have a reduced ability to function and difficulty with personal care and hygiene.
-For these reasons, the quality of life can be significantly lower than the general population.
+As a result of these symptoms, many patients exhibit an altered posture or gait, known as scissoring, due to the crossing of their legs as they walk.
+It is also common for individuals to partake in daily activities as usual.
+However, they may have a reduced ability to function and encounter difficulties with maintaining their personal care and hygiene.
+For these reasons, the quality of life in those affected by muscle spasticity can be significantly lower than the general population.

-Additionally, an electromyography can provide valuable information about the velocity of nerve conduction and magnetic resonance imaging (MRI) scans can help to visualize causative damage in the central nervous system.
+Additionally, electromyography (EMG) can provide valuable information about the velocity of nerve conduction.
+Magnetic resonance imaging (MRI) scans can also help to visualize causative damage in the CNS.

-The management of muscle spasticity typically involves a team of specialized health professions who work together to provide optimal care.
-This may include a neurologist, physician, physical therapist, occupational therapist, neurosurgeon and orthopedic surgeon.
+The management of muscle spasticity typically involves a team of specialized health professionals who work together to provide optimal care.
+This may include a neurologist, physician, physical therapist, occupational therapist, neurosurgeon, and orthopedic surgeon.